liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 She just sincerely wanted to use past events as a way to reflect and make the future better.

-"If everyone disagrees, and Musica and the others know that, then the tremors in the earth that Musica said he heard were just a misunderstanding.
-This is what Emilia would think."
+Emilia: \[If everyone disagrees, and Musica and the others know that, then the tremors in the earth that Musica said he heard were just a misunderstanding.
+This is what Emilia would think.\]

-"…I'm starting to get a strange feeling."
+Musica: \[…I'm starting to get a strange feeling.\]

-"Strange feeling?"
+Emilia: \[Strange feeling?\]

 Emilia threw her unreasonable logic at him, leaving Musica speechless.
 The voice made Emilia tilt her head in confusion, and Musica exhaled deeply,

-"It felt like we were talking to the very candidate we were trying to get to withdraw, herself.
-What the Miss said about her preferred candidate, was that all just a joke?"
+Musica: \[It felt like we were talking to the very candidate we were trying to get to withdraw, herself.
+What the Miss said about her preferred candidate, was that all just a joke?\]

 Emilia's way of speaking and Petra's reaction, those two things had left Musica with that feeling.

 Despite her efforts to hide her identity, she was in a ragged state.
-Given the extent of her exposure, it would not be surprised if her identity were discovered, and Petra grit her teeth, neither confirming nor denying.
+Given the extent of her exposure, it would not be surprised if her identity were discovered; Petra grit her teeth, neither confirming nor denying.

 She loved Emilia's speech just now, it was so typical of her and completely ridiculous.

 But, it was not easy to realize those desires――

-"It's okay, I'm not the Witch of Envy, and I'm not alone."
+Emilia: \[It's okay, I'm not the Witch of Envy, and I'm not alone.\]

 Emilia's bold speech, grounded in the existence of Petra and her other comrades, struck Petra more profoundly than Musica's pessimistic words